Ugondu/CostAnalysisOfPatientAdmission/README.md

   - What is the business problem?

   The Chief Operating Officer of the Hospital aims to determine the financial implication of admitting patients in a secondary care services.
-The findings from this analysis will help improve service efficiency and attain better and improved deal with the insurance providers.

   - What could be the ideal solution?